minhquangvo1109/UniversalVariable/README.md

 			// A number indicates the stock avalability.
 Set the value to 0 if the item is out of stock
 			stock: 10,

-			// {Price}
+			// {Number}
-			// price object, The cost of a single unit of the item that is being viewed
+			// The cost of a single unit of the item that is being viewed
-			// { GBP: 123.00, EUR: 150.00 }
 			unit_price: 123.00,

 			// {Number}